 Examples: Elvis Crespo, Juan Luis Guerra, Shakira, Mexican Institue of Sound, Ozomatli

 This channel is home to the more extreme hard rock music.
 Key features that distinguish a metal song form a hard rock song are faster tempos, more aggressive vocals and more intense drum parts.
 There are many subgenres of metal and hardcore music, all of which belong here.
-This includes metalcore, power metal, death metal, black metal, hardcore, doom metal, thrash metal, grindcore, heavy metal, etc. Vocals are required and lyrics must be sung in English.
+This includes metalcore, power metal, death metal, black metal, hardcore, doom metal, thrash metal, screamo, grindcore, heavy metal, etc. Vocals are optional but if included, lyrics must be sung in English.

 Styles of Pop vary, but songs in this channel should be akin to what you'd hear on Top 40 radio, with an emphasis on the lead vocal and an adherence to the standard verse-chorus-verse song structure.
 Pop rock and dance pop are both accepted here.
-Rapping should not be prominent on these songs - look to the Hip-Hop or Rap channels for this.
-Club, dance, and techno would be better in the Electronica channel.
+Rapping should not be prominent on these songs, as we have a separate channel for Rap.
+Club, dance, and techno would be better in the EDM Channel.
 Vocals are required and lyrics must be sung in English.

 Examples: Britney Spears, Michael Jackson, Maroon 5, Rihanna, Kelly Clarkson, Avril Lavigne

-Punk music was born from a frustration with the extravagance of 70s arena rock.
+Punk music was born from a frustration with the extravagance of '70s arena rock.
 Punk is meant to be the antithesis of this extravagance.
 Songs are short and feature loud, overdriven guitar.
 Vocal styles are less refined than traditional rock, often with yelling or shouting.
 Punk songs sometimes have political or socially conscious lyrics.
-The Punk channel also includes punk offshoots like hardcore punk and emo punk as well as hybrids like ska-punk, folk punk, and psychobilly.
+The Punk channel also includes punk hybrids like ska-punk, folk punk, and psychobilly.
+Post-hardcore and screamo music is more appropriate for the Metal channel.
 Vocals are required and lyrics must be sung in English.

-Examples: The Ramones, NOFX, X, The Sex Pistols, Blag Flag, The Clash, The Damned, Rancid
+Examples: The Ramones, NOFX, X, The Sex Pistols, Blag Flag, The Clash, The Damned

 While R&B historically stands for rhythm and blues, the definition applied to our R&B channel is more contemporary.
 Modern R&B is much more similar to pop music than to traditional rhythm and blues.
 The focus is on the vocals, which usually feature a strong melody.
 R&B vocals encompass many aspects of classic soul music, like ornate vocal embellishments and spontaneous improvisation.
 The instrumental accompaniment features a strong backbeat, often similar to hip-hop beats regardless of the tempo.
 Vocals are required and lyrics must be sung in English.